kapteyn-astro/kapteyn/SPHINX/kmpfittutorial.rst

       the derivation of :math:`\langle\chi\rangle^2=N-n`
       implicitly assumes linearity in all parameters.
    3) By demanding :math:`\chi_{\nu} = 1`, we explicitly claim that the model
-      we are using is the **correct** model that was underlying the data.
+      we are using is the **correct** model that corresponds to the data.
       This is a rather optimistic claim.
 This claim requires justification.
    4) Even if all these assumptions above are met, the method is in fact only applicable if the degrees of freedom *N-n* is large.